 We can define porous objects and surface roughness of selected volumes in the domain under advanced concepts.
 We will specifically discuss how to set up trees for this simulation.

-A common use of applying porous media in a pedestrian wind comfort simulation is when there are trees in the geometry that act as a natural barrier against the wind and to study effective barriers for wind disturbance in a city.
-SimScale has built a feature to model porous media and you can do this with the following steps:
+A common use of modeling porous objects in a pedestrian wind comfort simulation is when trees are acting as a natural barrier against the wind.
+SimScale has built a feature to model trees with the following steps:

-You can find more information regarding advanced modelling and porous media for a pedestrian wind comfort simulation here
+Furthermore, you can find more information regarding advanced modelling and porous objects for a PWC simulation below:

 We can also define additional results that we want to have by the end of the simulation.
 The additional results that are available are: